 Then, have at it.
 I know, I know, I haven't showed you the motivation part yet but we'll get there.
 Right now it's time to clean the area, so that you can learn something from the experience and that will be the part that feeds the motivation the next time.

-e your done, take another picture or several!
+Once your done, take another picture or several!

 Now pretend it's a later date and you aren't feeling that motivated, whether it's day-to-day cleaning or tackling a larger project.
 Time to pull out your photos and use the 'before-and-after effect' for your motivation.